rakeshghodasara/aws-cost/content/post/Best EC2 Instance for Hosting a Database.md

 ### Nimble Size Database :
 For small sized database use the m-family or c-family instance.

-No matter what instance fits your needs make sure to control your costs using Reserved instances and plan for disaster recovery.
+A> No matter what instance fits your needs make sure to control your costs using Reserved instances and plan for disaster recovery.